Ma7moud3ly/Job-it/README.md

 # [Job IT](https://play.google.com/store/apps/details?id=com.ma7moud3ly.jobit)
 ```
-Job It: is a professional job E-mail creator.
+Job It: a professional cover letter generator.
 ```
 <div align="left">
 With Job it
-<li>You don't have to build from scratch an email for every job you apply for.</li>
+<li>You don't have to build from scratch a cover letter for every job you apply for.</li>
-<li>Just enter your job information and attach you Resume/CV and Job It will do it.</li>
+<li>Just enter your job information and attach you Resume/CV and Job It will do the rest.</li>
-<li>Select one professional email template edited and created for your data.</li>
+<li>Select one professional cover letter template and it will be edited and created with your data.</li>
 <li>Make no changes or make them, then forward the job email to your favourite mailing application.</li>
 </div>
 <br>